mohammedAgility/Learning-resources/AGILITY_FETCH_SDK_COMPLETE_BEGINNER_GUIDE.md

 ```

 **With SDK:** Much simpler!

 ```javascript
 const api = agility.getApi({ guid: '...', apiKey: '...' })
 const item = await api.getContentItem({ contentID: 22, locale: 'en-us' })
 // Data is already typed and validated!
 ```

+### What This SDK Is NOT

+Understanding the boundaries of this SDK is just as important as knowing what it does:

+- **It is NOT a write/management SDK.** It can only READ content.
+If you need to create, update, or delete content programmatically, you'd use the separate `@agility/content-management` or `@agility/management-sdk` packages.
+- **It is NOT a sync SDK.** For caching content locally (e.g. to a database or filesystem), there is a dedicated `@agility/content-sync` package that builds on top of this one.
+- **It is NOT a CMS UI.** The CMS interface itself lives at `app.agilitycms.com` — this SDK only handles data retrieval.

+### Node.js vs. Browser

+One important feature of this SDK is that it works in **both environments**:

+- **Node.js** — server-side rendering (Next.js, Express, etc.)
+- **Browser** — client-side SPAs (React, Vue, plain HTML)

+This is intentional.
+The SDK handles environment detection internally, so the same code works in both places without changes.

 ---